-Cutting edge research into the genetics of Ongava’s rhino population is just one example of how the work being done at Ongava Research Centre is making a difference to conservation not only in Namibia but also throughout Africa.
+Ongava Research Centre (ORC) is a vital part of this mission.
+Cutting edge research into the genetics of Ongava’s rhino population is just one example of how the work being done at Ongava is making a difference to conservation not only in Namibia but also throughout Africa.
+The expansion of the ORC on a new campus, which includes an interactive Visitor Centre, ushers in an exciting new era where visiting and resident scientists delve deeper into understanding the ecological processes and biodiversity on Ongava Game Reserve and the surrounding area.

 Protecting Wildlife - Removing Location Metadata from Images